PPE — Personal Protective Equipment — plays a defining role in defending against the spread of COVID-19.

-Disposable gloves are, of course, invaluable.
-You’ll also notice medical staff who are concerned about contagions, often wear disposable aprons and surgical gowns over their clothes to avoid blood and other bodily fluids coming in contact with the skin.
+You’ll also notice medical staff wearing disposable aprons and surgical gowns over their clothes to avoid blood and other bodily fluids coming in contact with the skin.

-Whether for First Aid or other medical treatment, careful disposal of PPE gear — gloves, masks, aprons and gowns included — is needed to ensure that transmission of viruses and diseases is properly managed.
+Whether for first aid or other medical treatment, carefully dispose of PPE gear — gloves, masks, aprons and gowns included — to ensure that transmission of viruses and diseases is properly managed.

 The best recommendation, not just for health workers, is good hand hygiene.
 Wash your hands thoroughly and regularly.
 Use hand sanitiser on other occasions.

 Close-up contact should be kept to a minimum.
-Where close contact can be avoided, stay a body-length (about 1.5m) away from the nearest person (unless of course they are your partner).
+Where close contact can be avoided, stay about a body-length (1.5m) away from the nearest person (unless of course that person is your partner).